rodriler/rodriler.github.io/README.md

 ---

+# Overview

-## Principal Engineer / Data Architect
+## Principal Engineer
-**Backend · Data Platforms · Distributed Systems**
+- **20+ years** of experience prototyping, designing, coding, debugging, profiling, maintaining, monitoring, triaging, extending **production-grade software platforms and services** across industries in **Enterprise** (Sales Operations, Recruiting, Education) and **Consumer** (Online Dating, Movies, Music and Games)
+- For both early-stage **startups** looking to establish product-market fit and large/public enterprises with mature products in established markets.

+## Technical Thought-leader & Mentor
-Principal engineer with **20+ years** of experience prototyping, designing, building, operating and extending **production-grade software platforms and services** across enterprise (Sales Operations, Recruiting, Education) and consumer (Online Dating, Movies, Music and Games) for both startups and large enterprises.
-Technical thought-leader with knowledge of fundamentals and deep expertise in **product development and system architecture, traditional distributed services and modern serverless / de-coupled architectures, scalable data transfer and storage, data modeling for security, privacy, reliability and performance**, with long-term ownership of systems from early design through scale, maturity, and continuous evolution.
-Strong technical leader and communicator with a bias toward clarity, cost-efficiency and business impact.
+- Possessing knowledge of the fundamentals and deep expertise in **product development and system architecture, traditional distributed systems and modern web-service architectures, scalable and performant Data Processing and Data Storage, data modeling for security, privacy, reliability and performance**
+- Trusted by founders/executives for **hands-on** and impactful technical ownership that balances urgency of short-term concerns with priority of long-term objectives and seeking continuous evolution of market-fit, quality, stability & scalability while preserving team productivity & being in control of cost of ownership from early stage thru to product maturity.
+- Respected by peers for principled design & documentation, respectful & compassionate mentorship and servant/by-example leadership.

+## Tactical Evangelizer
+- Strong focus on effective and proactive communication
+- Bias toward business impact via simplicity, clarity and transparency.

 ---

-## Professional Experience
+# Professional Experience

-### Principal Engineer / Technical Lead
+## Principal Engineer / Technical Lead
 **Atrium HQ (now Fullcast)** — San Francisco Bay Area
 *Feb 2014 – 2025*